keboola/keboola-as-code-templates/ts-shopify-to-snowflake/v0/src/README.md

-# THOUGHTSPOT-ECOMMERCE-SHOPIFY
+# Shopify to Snowflake and SpotApps

-By using this end-to-end flow you can extract data from Shopify and transform it using the SpottApp for visualizations.
+With this end-to-end flow you can extract your updated data from Shopify and bring it into Keboola Connection.
+After all the necessary tasks are performed on the data, you can transform the results into visualizations in ThoughtSpot’s SpotApps.

-## Steps to take:
-1. Fill out your credentials in the Shopify data source
-2. Optionaly select and authorize data destinations
-3. Run the flow

-## Included components' configurations:

-Shopify DS -> TR1 -> TR2 -> TR3 -> DD -> FLOW

-### DS: Data Source [IN-ECOMM-SHOPIFY]
+The process is simple.
+We will guide you through it, and, when needed, ask you to provide your credentials and authorize the destination component.

+## The flow, in a nutshell
-Shopify data source collects data from Shopify about the orders, products, inventory and customers.
+First, the Shopify source component will collect data from your Shopify account (data about orders, products, inventory, and customers).
+You can also bring in marketing data from your Facebook Ads, Google Ads, and/or Sklik accounts.

-### TR1: Transformation1: Prepare Input Tables [IN-ECOMM-SHOPIFY]

-In this transformation, NULL values are populated in the output tables in case there are missing columns required for the following transformations.
-If these columns are not present, they are added to the output tables.

-### TR2: Transformation2: Data Preparation [IN-ECOMM-SHOPIFY]

-Within this transformation, data is transformed.
-In this transformation, data is gathered, a stand-alone analysis is performed, a health check is run, and output tables are created.

-### TR3: Transformation3: RFM Analysis [IN-ECOMM-SHOPIFY]

-A basic RFM analysis is performed during this transformation.

-### DD: Data Destination [OUT-ECOMM-SNOWFLAKE]
+We then create the output tables.
+We add NULL values if any columns are missing, check the data, and perform a stand-alone analysis and then an RFM analysis.

-The data destination loads data into snowflake database.
+The Snowflake destination component will then load your data into a Snowflake database.

-### FLOW: Flow [TS-SHOPIFY-TO-SNOWFLAKE]

-The Flow gets the data from Shopify Data Source, transforms the data, runs the RFM analysis and writes the data into Snowflake DB.
+Finally, you will schedule and run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
+The Shopify source component, all data manipulations and analyses, and the Snowflake destination component, will be processed.

+At this point, your data will be prepared to be loaded into SpotApps as a reporting source.
+Once you are in SpotApps, enter the credentials of the Snowflake database where you store your newly created data, and you can start using your reporting right away.